 Regular off-site backups

 Note: If you use XTRF onPremises service, then security of the system partially depends on your internal infrastructure configuration.

-What types of personal data can I store in XTRF system?
+What types of personal data can I store in the XTRF system?

 XTRF system can store personal data of your Clients (Client Contact Persons), Vendors (Vendor Contact Persons) and Users (i.e. your employees).
-Depending on a person role, a different types of personal data can be provided and stored in their profile in XTRF.
+Depending on a person's role, different types of personal data can be provided and stored in their profile in XTRF.

-Personal data types that can be stored in XTRF system:
+Personal data types that can be stored in the XTRF system: